chiarawilden/chainblock/README.md

 ## Areas for Improvement

 ### Architecture
-I spent a lot of time thinking about which areas to modularize and why 💭 The more I program, the more I notice myself developing certain preferences, in terms of app structure and modularization.
+I spent a lot of time thinking about which areas to modularize and why.
+The more I program, the more I notice myself developing certain preferences, in terms of app structure and modularization.

 I personally prefer keeping more content within components, rather than creating structures of increasingly granular nested components.
 In the latter case, I find myself constantly worrying about imports/exports, changing file paths, and frantically clicking around in my text editor while React is yelling at me about a lowercase letter somewhere that should be uppercase 🤯

 I think this is why I've developed an affinity for Svelte.
 (I believe Shopify is also starting to implement this sort of structure in Liquid).
 I really enjoy how Svelte allows you to easily implement HTML, CSS and JS all in one file 🙌🏽 You can create a similar effect in React using [styled components](https://npm.io/package/styled-components), but Svelte does it cleaner.
-It's also nice that this feature comes out of the box, with syntax highlighting included 👌🏽
+It's also nice that this feature comes out of the box, with syntax highlighting included.

 I do see though how more granular architectures might benefit large teams working on projects with many, many features and stages of development, by preventing excess merge conflicts 🤝